Skip to content

 Literacy development involves encouraging children to link sounds (phonemes) to letters (graphemes) to develop their early reading and writing.
 Children must be given access to a wide range of reading materials (books, poems, and other written materials) to interest and intrigue them.

-In mathematics we provide children with opportunities to develop and improve their skills in counting, understanding and using numbers, recognising numbers and calculating simple addition and subtraction problems.
+In mathematics, we provide children with opportunities to develop and improve their skills in counting, understanding and using numbers, recognising numbers and calculating simple addition and subtraction problems.
 The children also spend time learning to describe shapes, spaces, and measures.

 Understanding the world involves guiding children to make sense of their physical world and their community through opportunities to explore, observe and find out about people, places, technology and the environment.